Elder Law and Medicaid Planning

 If you plan early enough, one method to protect your assets is through an irrevocable trust that might give you some benefits like the ability to earn income or to appoint who receives your assets after your death, but the principal of the asset is protected so that it doesn’t have to be sold to pay for your care, and Medicaid will have no claim to it.
 These trusts are more restrictive than the revocable trusts that we prepare for most families, and these irrevocable trusts also require you to appoint someone other than yourself as trustee.
 However, these trusts offer asset protection not offered by revocable trusts.

 Trusts designed for Medicaid asset protection are complex and should not be attempted by just anyone.
 If designed properly and funded at the appropriate time, you can also preserve a stepped up basis on assets inherited by beneficiaries, a tax advantage that will be lost if you just give your stuff away.
-Before we prepare this type of trust for you, however, we really need to go through the Family Wealth Planning process and get clear on your full picture.
+Before we prepare this type of trust for you, however, we really need to go through the estate planning process and get clear on your full picture.

 If you are concerned about how the cost of a nursing home would harm your estate, you can engage us to prepare a Medicaid Asset Protection Letter and fully analyze your planning options.
 A Medicaid Asset Protection Trust is often a good answer, but you will want to explore all of your options and make an educated decision for you after seeing the big picture.